 If access to information is denied, Lantern Property Partners will provide reasons for the denial.
 All requests for access will be acknowledged within 14 days.

-CORRECTION OF INFORMATION
+DATA QUALITY AND CORRECTION OF INFORMATION

 We will endeavour to ensure that, at all times, the personal information about you which we hold is up to date and accurate.
 Therefore, you are encouraged to contact us and advise of any change in your personal circumstances that may affect your dealings with Lantern Property Partners.